ShrushtiK/SoftwareAnalytics/README.md

 ```
 data_collection.ipynb
 ```
+All the relevant data is in the 'data' directory.

-## Analysis and Results of our research questions
+## Analysis of our research questions
-Please find our exploration and findings on the two research questions in the files
+Please find our exploration on the two research questions in the files
 ```
 RQ1_analysis.ipynb
 ```